Vai al contenuto

 You could call that same function in other places without FastAPI, and it would work as expected.
 If there's a required parameter (without a default value), your editor will let you know with an error, Python will also complain if you run it without passing the required parameter.

-When you don't use Annotated and instead use the (old) default value style, if you call that function without FastAPI in other place, you have to remember to pass the arguments to the function for it to work correctly, otherwise the values will be different from what you expect (e.g. QueryInfo or something similar instead of str).
+When you don't use Annotated and instead use the (old) default value style, if you call that function without FastAPI in other places, you have to remember to pass the arguments to the function for it to work correctly, otherwise the values will be different from what you expect (e.g. QueryInfo or something similar instead of str).
 And your editor won't complain, and Python won't complain running that function, only when the operations inside error out.

 Because Annotated can have more than one metadata annotation, you could now even use the same function with other tools, like Typer. 🚀